Developing Transcription Interfaces

 Project

-TPEN will always include a projectID parameter in the query string of a referral to a transcription interface.
-This ID matches the hexadecimal identifier of the Project in the TPEN database.
+TPEN Interfaces include a projectID parameter in the query string.
+This matches the hexadecimal identifier of the Project in the TPEN Services database.
 Although it is possible to load only a single page and annotate it, the Project is the source of permissions and configuration settings.
-The complete interface object for a Project can be accessed openly at the /project/{id} service.
+The complete interface object for a Project can be accessed at the GET /project/{id} service.

 https://api.t-pen.org/project/88b15c63bc41e9697